apache/incubator-hivemall/docs/gitbook/binaryclass/a9a_generic.md

 > #### Note
 > Optimizers using momentum need to tune decay rate well.
-> Default (Adagrad+RDA), Adam, and AdamHD is worth trying in my experience.
+> Default (Adagrad+RDA), AdaDelta, Adam, and AdamHD is worth trying in my experience.